1. The list in brief ↴

 With a noise-isolating design (no noise cancellation tech), wired connection and 3.5mm headphone jack, you might think these Shures are a little out of step with most modern headphones.
 And that price!
 They'll have to do something pretty spectacular to convince us they're worth considering.

-Thankfully, they do and they are – having now won three consecutive What Hi-Fi?
-Awards in 2021, 2022 and 2023.
+Thankfully, they do and they are – having now won four consecutive What Hi-Fi?
+Awards in 2021, 2022, 2023 and 2024.
 They time nigh-on perfectly, able to separate strands and knit them together in one glorious musical tapestry.
 The sense of rhythm and timing needs to be heard to be believed.

 The same can be said of their dynamic ability.
 In the nicest possible way, they're the kind of headphones you can put on and just forget about.
 There isn’t a single element that sticks out – bass notes don’t protrude and highs don’t cut too deep.
 They're honest, transparent and true to the original recording.
 There’s detail and analysis, but never at the expense of the music's life and emotion.